JuanSebastianBorja/Red-Social-Quetzales/script base de datos.md

 AFTER INSERT ON messages
 FOR EACH ROW
 EXECUTE FUNCTION update_conversation_on_message();

+-- Crear trigger para actualizar updated_at
+CREATE TRIGGER update_transactions_updated_at
+    BEFORE UPDATE ON transactions
+    FOR EACH ROW
+    EXECUTE FUNCTION update_updated_at_column();

 -- ============================================
 -- VISTAS (de Estructura 1 - Mantenidas + esenciales)